samgriesemer/vim-roam/README.md

 details.

 # Demo
-The following gif shows basic usage of the backlink buffer:

 ![Basic usage](screens/vim-roam-faster.gif)

+This shows basic navigation (with [vim-roam-search][1]) and opening the backlink buffer using `<leader>wb`.
+Navigation between wiki files in the left split automatically updates the backlink buffer in the right split.

 # Read before using